Types of Appointments

 Departments who wish to make regular research faculty appointments should review the criteria and expectations for regular appointments in the Policy on Regular Appointments for research faculty.

 If all criteria are met, the department should submit a Request for Unit Authorization to Make Regular Appointments for research faculty.
-Authority is given at the departmental level rather than by individual and may be approved for up to five (5) years.
+Authority is given at the departmental level rather than by an individual and may be approved for up to five (5) years.

 Once your request is approved, the Office of Research and Innovation will notify you by sending you a signed copy of the request form.

 Academic year (AY) appointments are those that are 9 months at a time in duration.
-These positions usually work 9 months, 10 months, or 11 months during the academic school year of August 10 through May 10, June 10, or July 10.
+These positions usually work 9 months, 10 months, or 11 months during the academic school year of Aug.
+10 through May 10, June 10, or July 10.

 Calendar year (CY) appointments can begin any time throughout the year and are positions that work 12 months during the year.